AUGMXNT/quartz/content/defi/Understanding Web3.md

 * https://twitter.com/JasonYanowitz/status/1468703190166167570
 * https://twitter.com/sm/status/1470952672526168066

-While the stated goals/mission for Web 3.0 includes decentralization and user control of their data and identity, the (IMO) on a more practical level, what web3 adds is a credibly neutral system for transferring value on the Internet.
+While the stated goals/mission for Web 3.0 includes decentralization and user control of their data and identity, and monetization and sustainability models are drastically different, when boiled down to a base level (IMO), what web3 adds is a credibly neutral system for transferring value on the Internet (in the way that Web 1.0 was primarily about self-publishing information, and Web 2.0 about social aggregation and communication).

 https://www.wired.com/story/web3-gavin-wood-interview/